-(a) The towing carrier shall immediately accept payment of the drop charge, towing, storage, and release charges if payment is offered in cash or by valid major credit card.
-Accepted forms of payment may be annotated on the tow record/invoice so long as the required options are offered to the person to whom the motor vehicle is being released.
+- (a) The towing carrier shall immediately accept payment of the drop charge, towing, storage, and release charges, and any other appropriate charges, if payment is offered by an authorized or interested person.
+The towing carrier must accept payments in cash or by valid major credit card.
+For purposes of this rule, a major credit card includes MasterCard and Visa.
+Accepted forms of payment may be annotated on the tow record/invoice, so long as the required options noted in this rule are offered to the authorized or interested person to whom the motor vehicle is being released.
 The towing carrier may accept other forms of payment, but must accept payment by both MasterCard and Visa.
 A towing carrier shall not require "cash only" for a drop charge or to release a motor vehicle from its storage facility.
-The towing carrier shall release the motor vehicle to:

-- (I) the motor vehicle owner, authorized operator, or authorized agent of the owner of the motor vehicle; - (II) the lienholder or agent of the lienholder of the motor vehicle; or - (III) the insurance company or agent of the insurance company providing coverage on the motor vehicle, if released to the insurance company by the owner. - (b) A towing carrier that accepts for storage a motor vehicle that has been towed as a nonconsensual tow shall provide access to or release of the motor vehicle to the persons authorized for release of the motor vehicle in paragraph (a) of this rule either: - (I) with one hour's notice during all times other than the towing carrier's business hours that occur within the first 24 hours of storage; or - (II) upon demand during the carrier's business hours. - (c) Failure to notify.
-A towing carrier holding a motor vehicle in storage who cannot demonstrate that it has made a good faith effort, as set forth in §§ 42-4-1804 and 42-4-2103, C.R.S., to comply with the notification requirements of Parts 18 and 21 of Article 4 of Title 42, C.R.S., and § 42-5-109, C.R.S., shall release the motor vehicle at no charge to the persons authorized for release of the motor vehicle in paragraph (a) of this rule. - (d) The towing carrier may charge up to the maximum rate for a nonconsensual tow established in paragraph 6511(b) for the removal of personal property that is not attached to or part of the equipment of the motor vehicle.
+The towing carrier shall release the motor vehicle to an authorized or interested person. - (I) the motor vehicle owner, authorized operator, or authorized agent of the owner of the motor vehicle; - (II) the lienholder or agent of the lienholder of the motor vehicle; or - (III) the insurance company or agent of the insurance company providing coverage on the motor vehicle, if released to the insurance company by the owner. - (b) A towing carrier that accepts for storage a motor vehicle that has been towed as a nonconsensual or law enforcement-ordered tow shall provide access to or release of the motor vehicle to the persons authorized for release an authorized or interested person of the motor vehicle in paragraph (a) of this rule either: - (I) with one hour's notice during all times other than the towing carrier's business hours that occur within the first 24 hours of storage; or - (II) upon demand during the carrier's business hours. - (c) Failure to notify.
+A towing carrier holding a motor vehicle in storage who cannot demonstrate that it has made a good faith effort, as set forth in §§ 42-4-1804 and 42-4-2103, C.R.S., to comply with the notification requirements of Parts 18 and 21 of Article 4 of Title 42, C.R.S., and § 42-5-109, C.R.S., shall release the motor vehicle at no charge to an authorized or interested personthe persons authorized for release of the motor vehicle in paragraph (a) of this rule. - (d) Release of personal property for nonconsensual and law enforcement-ordered tows.
+A towing carrier shall release personal property, upon request, to an authorized or interested person, within 30 days of notification, as set forth in §§ 42-4-1804 and 42-4-2103, C.R.S.
+The towing carrier may charge up to the maximum rate for a nonconsensual tow established in paragraph 6511(b) for the removal of personal property that is not attached to or part of the equipment of the motor vehicle.
 The towing carrier shall release such personal property upon request from the owner, authorized operator, or authorized agent of the owner of the motor vehicle.
-This fee shall not be assessed for any of the items addressed under paragraphs 6512(g), (h), (i), and (j). - (e) The towing carrier, at its discretion, need not comply with paragraphs (a) through (d) to release a motor vehicle or allow for removal of personal property if: - (I) the towing carrier is reasonably certain that, at the time the motor vehicle is to be released from storage, the driver of the motor vehicle is not capable of safely driving the motor vehicle due to the influence of drugs or alcohol; - (II) the towing carrier that is to remove the motor vehicle from storage does not have a valid towing carrier permit; - (III) a hold order is in place on the motor vehicle by a court, district attorney, law enforcement agency, or law enforcement officer; - (IV) the release of the motor vehicle does not comply with the release procedures agreed to, in writing, between the towing carrier and the applicable law enforcement agency; or - (V) the towing carrier, upon notification for the release of or access to a motor vehicle at other than the carrier's business hours, has immediately contacted an appropriate law enforcement agency and, in the interest of public order, has requested a law enforcement officer's presence during the release of the motor vehicle.
-This exception is applicable when the towing carrier has reason to believe that the person to whom the motor vehicle or personal property is to be released may disrupt the public order.
+This fee shall not be assessed for any of the items addressed under paragraphs 6512(g), (h), (i), and (j).